Diazepam (rectal) for stopping seizures

 - If the seizure has not slowed down or stopped, call for an ambulance.

 How much should I give?

-Your doctor will work out the amount of Rectal diazepam (the dose) that is right for your child.
+Your doctor will work out the amount of Diazepam (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 Make sure you know which dose your child has, and check that you have the right dose of rectal tube.

 It is important that you follow your doctor’s instructions about how much to give.